pdspicer/multer-flydrive-engine/README.md

   }
 })

-var upload = multer({ storage: storage })
+var upload = multer({ storage: storageEngine });
 ```

+The `disk` attribute is required, and there are two options available,`destination`
-There are two options available, `destination` and `filename`.
-They are both
-functions that determine where the file should be stored.
+and `filename`.
+They are all functions that determine where the file should be stored.

+`disk` is used to determine which flydrive disk on which to store the file.
+This can
+also be given as a single flydrive storage disk (e.g. `storage.disk()`).

 `destination` is used to determine within which folder the uploaded files should
 be stored.
 This can also be given as a `string` (e.g. `'/tmp/uploads'`).
 If no